IIIF/api/metadata_api/metadata_1.1.md

 {scheme}://{host}/{prefix}/{identifier}/list/{name}.json
 ```

-For some digital facsimiles, there may be more than a single image available to represent the page.
+For some objects, there may be more than a single image available to represent the page.
 Other resources include the full text of the object, musical notations, musical performances, diagram transcriptions, higher resolution segments of part of the page, commentary annotations, tags, video, data and more.
 These additional resources are included in Annotation Lists, referenced from the Canvas.

 The {name} parameter in the URI pattern must uniquely distinguish it from all other lists, and is typically the same name as the Canvas.
 As a single Canvas may have multiple lists of additional resources, perhaps divided by type, this must not be assumed however, and the URIs must be followed rather than constructed a priori.
 As with other uses of the {name} parameter, it should not begin with a number.

 The list of resource associations are given, after any metadata, in a "resources" list.
-The items in the list are Annotations, as described above, however the resource of the annotation is something other than an image.
+The items in the list are Annotations, as described above, however the resource linked by the annotation is something other than an image.
 The Canvas URI must be repeated in the "on" field, as above.

 Please note the different types and formats for the Content resources.
 The format should be the media type that is returned when the resource is deferenced.
 For resources that are displayed as part of the facsimile (such as images, text transcriptions, performances of music from the manuscript and so forth) the motivation must be "sc:painting".
-The type should be taken from this [list in the Open Annotation specification][32], or a similar well-known resource type ontology.
+The type of the Content resource SHOULD be taken from this [list in the Open Annotation specification][32], or a similar well-known resource type ontology.
+The Content Resources may also have any of the other fields, including commonly label, description, metadata, license and attribution.

 ```javascript
 {